Care cards help users identify and understand the care they need, who to contact and how quickly.

 If appropriate, tell users to ask for an urgent appointment when they ring their GP practice.
 It can help make sure they see someone quickly.

-Open this urgent help users decide when and where to get care example in new window
+- HTML code for urgent help users decide when and where to get care

-Copy urgent help users decide when and where to get care code
+- Nunjucks code for urgent help users decide when and where to get care

 <div class="nhsuk-card nhsuk-card--care nhsuk-card--care--urgent">